- How to apply to universities in Germany?

 - What documents are submitted to the German university?

 Higher education in Germany is one of the most popular offers on the foreign market of educational services.
-A developed, modern state with a rich history and culture is one of the most student countries: there are about 150,000 foreigners studying here, which places Germany in third place in the world.
+A developed, modern state with a rich history and culture is one of the most student countries: there are about 150,000 foreign students studying here, which places Germany in third place in the world.

 The secret of success and popularity of higher education in Germany lies in the structure of university education: universities combine ancient traditions and practices with an innovative approach and the active implementation of modern techniques and approaches, actively use the latest technology and equipment.
 Traditionally, higher education in Germany has strong technical and philological profiles, faculties of medicine: the diplomas received are highly valued both in the country and around the world, giving the graduate a chance for a successful career.
 Across Europe, they note the degree of equipment, the latest equipment of German institutions, and the qualifications, experience and professionalism of teachers have become a kind of quality standard.

-The Government of Germany, together with the institutions of the country, actively attracts foreigners, including Russian students.
+The Government of Germany, together with the institutions of the country, actively attracts foreign students.
 One of the main bonuses of higher education in Germany is the provision of a temporary right of residence after graduation, which gives the right to find work in the specialty, as well as the relatively low cost of tuition and living (especially in comparison with other Western and European countries).
-Moreover, students of German universities can work during their studies - this is enshrined in legislation, and many enterprises and companies constantly cooperate with universities, look for future employees and specialists, organize internships and internships.
+Moreover, students of German universities can work during their studies - this is enshrined in legislation, and many enterprises and companies constantly cooperate with universities, look for future employees and specialists, organize internships.

 How to apply to universities in Germany?